 What has God done about disasters?
 He has done something about the sin, suffering and death in our world.
 He sent Jesus, so that we can have eternal life without these things (Rom.
 6:23).

 The big picture is visualized in the diagram.
 God created a perfect world where there were no disasters because there was no sin.
 This world was changed and spoiled when humanity sinned.
-We now live under the curse and outside the garden where there are all kinds of disasters.
+We now live under the curse and outside the Garden where there are all kinds of disasters.
 We live between the fall and the restoration.
-But God sent His Son to take the punishment by dying for us so that those who accept the rescue plan can enter into God’s new creation where there will be no disasters because there will be no sin.
+But God sent His Son to take the punishment for sin by dying for us.
+Those who accept His rescue plan become part of His new creation where there will be no disasters because there will be no sin.
 As long as there is sin, there is the curse and there are disasters.

-Why does God allow disasters and suffering, when He has promised a new creation where there are no disasters or suffering?
+Why does God allow disasters and suffering, when He has promised a new creation without disasters or suffering?
 Peter wrote, “But do not forget this one thing, dear friends: With the Lord a day is like a thousand years, and a thousand years are like a day.
 The Lord is not slow in keeping His promise, as some understand slowness.
 Instead He is patient with you, not wanting anyone to perish, but everyone to come to repentance” (2 Pt.
 3:8-9).
 Why the delay?
-First, because God is outside space and time what seems a long time to us is not a long time to Him.
-Second, before the new creation, God promised to judge the wicked and destroy the world.
-Because He desires everyone to repent so they can enjoy the new creation, God has delayed His judgement.
+What seems a long time to us is not a long time to God.
+Because He desires everyone to repent and enjoy the new creation, God has delayed judgment.
 He is being patient.
-So, while there are disasters, there is opportunity to avoid God’s coming judgement by confessing our sins and turning to God by realising that Jesus has already taken the punishment that we deserve.
+During this time, we can avoid God’s judgment by confessing our sins and turning to Him, realizing that Jesus has already taken our punishment.

-Meanwhile believers wait eagerly for the redemption of our bodies and, together with the rest of God’s creation, we can look forward to the Lord’s coming reign over the earth (Rom.
+Meanwhile we Christians wait eagerly for the redemption of our bodies and look forward to the Lord’s coming reign over the earth (Rom.
 8:19, 23).
-When the Lord returns to set up His kingdom, the creation will be released from the affects of the curse and re-created to be “very good” once again.
-The Garden of Eden will be restored and the curse will be abolished and there will be no more suffering and disasters (Acts 3:21; Rev. 22:3).
+When He returns to set up His kingdom, creation will be released from the curse and will be “very good” once again.
+The Garden will be restored, the curse will be abolished and there will be no more suffering and disasters (Acts 3:21; Rev. 22:3).

 What about Romans 8:28?

 Romans 8:28 is set in the context of things to help us through difficult times, “We know that in all things God works for the good of those who love Him, who have been called according to His purpose”.
 This verse is addressed to believers.
-God’s purpose, which is given in the next verse, is to conform us “to the image of His Son”.
-God wants to make all believers like Jesus Christ; so they share His character.
-He wants their lives to be transformed (2 Cor.
+God’s purpose, given in the next verse, is to conform us “to the image of His Son”.
+God wants to make us like Jesus Christ, so we share His character.
+He wants our lives transformed (2 Cor.
 3:18).
-Everything that happens has this purpose, including disasters, suffering and tragedy.
-So disasters provide opportunities for spiritual growth in developing our divine nature and becoming more Christ-like (Eph.4:22-24).
+Everything has this purpose, including disasters, suffering and tragedy.
+Disasters provide opportunities to grow in our divine nature and become more Christ-like (Eph.4:22-24).